ansys/pyrocky/doc/source/index.rst

    :gutter: 2 3 3 4

    .. grid-item-card:: Getting started
-      :text-align: center
+      :text-align: left

       :material-regular:`start;48px`

-      Learn how to install and launch PyRocky.
+      Learn how to install PyRocky in user mode and then launch it.

       +++
       .. button-link:: getting_started/index.html